vmarcinko/art-of-programming/markdowns/first.md

     #{ "john", "bob", "andy" }

 There is no such data type in JSON, only array for collection, but it does not guarantee element uniqueness which set does.

+So, when one needs to convert a set of elements to JSON format, what will one choose?

+A **JSON array**, because it's the closest thing to what we need.

 Is there some schema technology for JSON data, that would provide validation to data written in such format?